rhennessey3/notefulladdnotesaddfolders/README.md

 Noteful lets users manage and organize their notes, which are stored on an external server.

 ## Motivation
-This was created to practice both developing in React and testing an app.
+This was created to practice developing and thinking in React, including unit testing and tying the app to a backend server (see here: https://github.com/omaiyea/noteful-server)

 ## Built With
 React, Enzyme, CSS, JavaScript